gio-dot/Z-Bee-Duo/README.md

 ### FLASH WITH TEXAS INTRUMENTS FLASH PROGRAMMER 2

 - Go to [this](https://www.ti.com/tool/FLASH-PROGRAMMER#primary-sw) page and download Flash Programmer 2 software.
-- Intall it on your computer.
+- Install it on your computer.
 - Open Flash Programmer 2 and select chip type like image below.
 - Set and flash following steps 1-6 of the image.